dmbarbour/wikilon/docs/AwelonLang.md

         @word2 definition2
         ...

-A patch contains a list of patches to logically include followed by a list of definitions.
+Each patch consists of a list of patches to logically include followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
-The last definition for a word wins, so definitions override those from earlier patches.
+The last definition for a word wins, so definitions may override those from earlier patches, representing a trivial update model.
+The dictionary as a whole is a large patch updating the initially empty dictionary.

 Definitions of words must be acyclic, and cyclic definitions are generally considered errors.
-However, trivially defining a word to itself as `@foo foo` will be accepted as meaning 'delete the word' rather than raising an error.
-Undefined words essentially evaluate to themselves.
-Loop behaviors can be modeled by defining a fixpoint combinator (discussed below).

-Awelon's dictionary representation is not optimal for direct use by humans.
-It can be tolerated in small doses.
-But it is intended more as an import/export format, and for efficient sharing between humans and software agents.
-Humans will generally observe and influence a dictionary through an editable view, perhaps as a hypermedia web service or mounted into a filesystem.

-Use suffix **.ao** (Awelon Object) for Awelon dictionary file names.
+Loop behavior in Awelon uses fixpoint combinators, not recursion (though clever application of *Editable Views* can hide a local fixpoint).
+However, undefined words essentially evaluate to themselves.
+As a special case, we may represent deletion or explicitly undefined words via trivial cyclic definition `@foo foo`.

+Humans will usually observe and edit a dictionary through a level of indirection, such as a web service.
+Direct text editing of dictionary binaries doesn't scale nicely (I speak from experience).
+Also, a service has freedom to reorganize dictionaries for convenience to maintain history, improve structure sharing, optimize indexing or caching.
+Awelon does not specify how dictionaries and secure hash resources should be organized within a filesystem because that is not the expected use case.

 *Note:* See *Hierarchical Dictionaries* for more information.